 We can even redesign the outline of the lips, in order to create a more desirable look.
 40 days after the procedure, touch-ups are performed, leaving you with full, gorgeous lips.
 Clients can come to one touch-up, or two, depending on how gradually they prefer to build the color.

 During the procedure, topical anesthetics are applied to the lips to minimize any discomfort you may feel.
 After the procedure, sometimes slight puffiness will be apparent for the first twenty-four hours.
 The applied color is likely to appear approximately thirty percent darker immediately after its application, but will achieve its permanent color after a few weeks.
 During this interval, it’s normal for your lips to feel somewhat dry or chapped, so we strongly advise you to frequently apply moisturizing lip balm.

-Dark Lips neutralization is a permanent makeup technique designed for those with cool or dark-toned lips in which we color correct and neutralize the darkness in lips.
+Neutralization is a permanent makeup technique designed for those with cool or dark-toned lips in which we color correct and neutralize the unevenness in color of the lips.

 Yes.
 The full lip permanent makeup yields the most natural results.
 At LADY BROWS MIA we like to preserve the natural look.

-The best candidates for permanent lip color are individuals with naturally faint lip color, individuals with scars or discoloration around the lips, individuals with uneven lips, those who simply want to save time.
+The best candidates for permanent lip color are individuals with naturally faint lip color.
+People with scars or discoloration around the lips, people with uneven lips, those who simply want to save time.

 - Do not work out the day of the procedure.

-- Do not tan or have sunburned face.
+- Do not tan or have any kind of sunburns on the face.